Swindon: Football

 Swindon Town are based at the County Ground near the town centre.
-They play in League Two, the fourth-highest tier of the English football league system, after being relegated from League One in 2021.
+They play in League Two, the fourth tier of the English football league system, after being relegated from League One in 2021.
+They spent one season, 1993–94, in the Premier League.
 The affiliated club, Swindon Town Women, play in Division One South West of the FA Women's National League; their first team play home games outside the town at Fairford Town's Cinder Lane ground.

 The town also has a non-league club, Swindon Supermarine, playing in the Premier South division of the Southern League at their South Marston ground.
 New College Swindon run a football academy for both sexes, usually alongside academic courses; until the summer of 2020 they fielded a football team, which played in Division One of the Hellenic League and was based at Supermarine's ground.

 Rugby

 Swindon has three rugby union teams, Swindon Rugby Football Club, Swindon College Old Boys Rugby Football Club, who play at Nationwide Pavillion[sic], and Supermarine Rugby Football Club.

-Swindon St George are a rugby league team playing in the West of England Rugby League.
+Swindon St George is a rugby league team playing in the West of England Rugby League.
 The kit consists of black and red shirts with black shorts and socks.
 It was founded in 2007.

 English Rugby player Jonny May lived in Chiseldon and attended The Ridgeway School & Sixth Form College located in Wroughton, both nearby villages to Swindon.

 Ice hockey

-The Swindon Wildcats play in the second-tier English Premier Ice Hockey League.
-Since their inception in 1986, the Wildcats have played their home games at the 2,800-capacity Link Centre in West Swindon.
+The Swindon Wildcats are a professional ice hockey team founded in 1986.
+They play their home games at the 2,800-capacity Link Centre in West Swindon.
+They have consistently played in the second tier of English professional hockey, playing in the English Premier Ice Hockey League from 1997 until the league was disbanded in 2017, and from 2017 playing in the top division of the National Ice Hockey League.

 Motor sports

-Swindon Robins is a speedway team competing in the top national division, the SGB Premiership, where they were champions in the 2017 and 2019 seasons.
+Swindon Robins were a speedway team competing in the top national division, the SGB Premiership, where they were champions in the 2017 and 2019 seasons.
 The team was based at the Abbey Stadium, Blunsdon from 1949, but has not been able to race there since the end of the 2019 season.

 Foxhill motocross circuit is 6 mi southeast of the town and has staged Grand Prix events.